NURVE Block Registry

 A NURVE Registry study evaluating the incidence and types of complications associated with ultrasound-guided nerve blocks performed in the emergency department, helping to better define the safety profile of regional anesthesia in emergency medicine practice.

-Clinical Sites in the NURVE Registry
+Clinical Sites in the NURVE Block Registry

 Highland Hospital / Alameda Health System